profiseedev/kubernetes/AWS-EKS-CLI/README.md

 		- Defaults for rest
 		- Wait for database to be available

-	- Make sure the SQL Server is accessable by the EKS cluster
-		- Click on sql instance
-		- Click on VPC security group
-		- Inbound rules
-		- Edit inbound rules
-		- Add MSSQL for outbound IP of cluster
-		- To get outbound ip of cluster Deployment step #5 needs to be complete
-			- Connect to container - kubectl exec -it profisee-0 powershell
-			- get oubound ip - Invoke-RestMethod http://ipinfo.io/json | Select -exp ip

-4. Create EBS volume
+4. Create EBS volume - must be created in the same region/zone as the eks cluster
-    - aws ec2 create-volume --volume-type gp2 --size 80 --availability-zone us-east-1c --region us-east-1
+    - aws ec2 create-volume --volume-type gp2 --size 1 --availability-zone us-east-1a --region us-east-1
     - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html

 5. Configure environment with required tools